Why GIF Compression Matters

 Here are practical reductions you can apply:

 - 64 or 32 Colors — More aggressive.
-Works well for animations with flat colors like logos or diagrams, yielding 30-50% reductions.
-Be aware of potential color banding in smooth gradients.
+Works best for animations with flat colors like icons or diagrams, but can create banding in smooth gradients.

 Match the palette size to the content.
 A detailed, photographic GIF needs more color information.
 A simple animated icon might look fine with only 32 or 16 colors.
 Combining frame rate and color reduction can produce significant results.